Alternative

 Is I'd Ship That really free compared to Stamps.com?

 Yes.
-I'd Ship That has no monthly subscription, no per-label fees, and no hidden costs.
-You only pay for the postage on each label.
-Stamps.com charges $19.99/month regardless of how many labels you print.
+The account is free: no monthly subscription, no per-label fees, and every fee shown up front.
+You only pay for the postage on each label, and you see the full price before you buy.
+Stamps.com charges $19.99/month regardless of how many labels you print, which is nearly $240 a year whether you ship 5 packages or 500.

 Does I'd Ship That offer the same USPS rates as Stamps.com?

-I'd Ship That offers commercial USPS rates with up to 89% off retail prices, comparable to the discounted rates Stamps.com provides.
-The difference is you don't pay a monthly fee to access them.
+I'd Ship That offers commercial USPS rates with up to 89% off retail, comparable to the discounted rates Stamps.com provides.
+The difference is you don't pay a monthly fee to access them, and you can compare USPS against FedEx and UPS on the same shipment.

 Can I print labels from my phone with I'd Ship That?

 Yes.
-Unlike Stamps.com, which is primarily a desktop and web application, I'd Ship That has native iOS and Android apps that let you create and manage shipping labels from your mobile device.
+Unlike Stamps.com, which is primarily a desktop and web application, I'd Ship That has native iOS and Android apps that let you create and manage shipping labels from your phone.
+A label is ready in about 30 seconds.

 Does Stamps.com support FedEx or UPS?

 Stamps.com is focused primarily on USPS.
-If you need FedEx or UPS labels, I'd Ship That supports all three major carriers in a single platform, letting you compare rates and choose the best option for each shipment.
+If you need FedEx or UPS labels, I'd Ship That supports all three major carriers in one platform, letting you compare rates and choose the cheapest valid option for each shipment.

 Switch from Stamps.com Today